bboozzoo/snap-fedora-base/README.md

    details please look at the makefile, we tried to document the action and intent of all the operations.

-## Q: Why is the snap built manually and not with a `snapcraft.yaml` files?
+## Q: Why is the snap built manually and not with a `snapcraft.yaml`?
 A: Because snapcraft cannot yet build anything out of RPM components.
 This work is meant to break the catch-22 dependency cycle so that snapcraft itself can be improved to support RPM-based distributions.